bonsai-rx/sgen/docs/articles/basic-usage.md

 ## Serialization and Deserialization

-One of the biggest perks of using json-schema to represent our objects is the guarantee that all records are (de)serializable.
-This means that we can go from a text-based format (great for specification and logging) to a `C#` type seamlessly, and vice-versa. `Bonsai.Sgen` will optionally generate (de)serialization operators for all objects in the schema if the `--serializer` property is not `None`.
+One of the biggest perks of using JSON Schema to represent our objects is the guarantee that all records are (de)serializable.
+This means that we can go from a text-based format (great for specification and logging) to a C# type seamlessly, and vice-versa. `Bonsai.Sgen` will optionally generate (de)serialization operators for all objects in the schema if the `--serializer` property is not `None`.
 Currently, two formats are supported out of the box: `Json` (via [`NewtonsoftJson`](https://github.com/JamesNK/Newtonsoft.Json)) and `yaml` (via [`YamlDotNet`](https://github.com/aaubry/YamlDotNet)).

 The two operations are afforded via the `SerializeToYaml` (or `SerializeToJson`) and `DeserializeFromYaml` (or `DeserializeFromJson`) operators, respectively.